QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 This lecture describes the structure of a plain vanilla **artificial neural network**  (ANN) of a type that is widely used to approximate a function $f$ that maps an  $x$ in  a space $X$ into a $y$ in a space $Y$.

-To introduce elementary concepts, we study a simple example in which $x$ and $y$ are scalars.
+To introduce elementary concepts, we study an example in which $x$ and $y$ are scalars.

 We'll describe the following concepts:

  * a neuron
  * an activation function
  * a network of neurons
+ * A neural network as a composition of functions
  * back-propogation and its relationship  to the chain rule of differential calculus

 ## A simple deep but wide artificial neural net

-We describe a simple "deep" neural network of "width" one.
+We describe a  "deep" neural network of "width" one.

-By **deep** we mean that the network composes a large number of functions organized into nodes of a graph.
+**Deep** means that the network composes a large number of functions organized into nodes of a graph.

 **Width** refers to the number of right hand  side variables on the right hand side of the function being approximated.

-Setting the "width" to one means that the network   just composes univariate functions.
+Setting "width" to one means that the network   just composes univariate functions.

-We let $x \in \mathbb{R}$ be a scalar and $y \in \mathbb{R}$ be another scalar that is a nonlinear function of $x$:
+Let $x \in \mathbb{R}$ be a scalar and $y \in \mathbb{R}$ be another scalar.

+We assume  that $y$ is  a nonlinear function of $x$:

 $$
 y = f(x)